 Cases of viral hemorrhagic fever in the United States are extremely rare and usually are found in patients who recently have visited endemic areas or among those with potential occupational exposure to hemorrhagic fever viruses.
-Lassa fever has been reported in the United States in travelers from West Africa and was most recently reported in the United States in August 2004.
+Lassa fever has been reported in the United States in travelers from West Africa and was most recently reported in the United States in 2010.
 In 1994, a virologist working with Sabia, a Brazilian HF virus, accidentally contracted the disease.
-Sporadic cases of HPS due to Sin Nombre virus continue to be reported throughout the southwestern United States.
+Sporadic cases of Hantavirus pulmonary syndrome (HPS) continue to be reported throughout the western United States.

-No human cases of Ebola or Marburg virus disease have been reported in the United States.
-In 1989, an outbreak of hemorrhagic fever among imported macaque monkeys in Reston, Virginia, led to the discovery of Ebola-Reston, a variant of Ebola virus that originated in the Philippines and does not cause disease in humans.
+During the 2014-2016 Ebola outbreak in West Africa, 2 imported cases were reported in the United States, including one death, as well as two locally acquired cases in healthcare workers.
+In 1989, an outbreak of hemorrhagic fever among imported macaque monkeys in Reston, Virginia, led to the discovery of Reston ebolavirus, a variant of Ebola virus that originated in the Philippines and does not cause disease in humans.